 There are several types of credentials that you manage with Oracle Cloud Infrastructure Identity and Access Management (IAM):

 - Console password: For signing in to the Console, the user interface for interacting with Oracle Cloud Infrastructure.
-Note that federated users can't have Console passwords.
+Note that federated users can't have Console passwords because they sign in through their identity provider.
 See Federating with Identity Providers.

 - API signing key (in PEM format): For sending API requests, which require authentication.